-Research: A Cold Shower May Lead to Fewer Sick Days
+Research: A Cold Shower Leads to Fewer Sick Days

 A cold shower may not sound appealing to many – particularly during the colder months.